mnaamani/otr4-em/doc/tutorial.md

         session.recv(data);
     });

-when a session emits the inject_message with a message fragment send it to the remote end
+when a session emits the inject_message with a message fragment send it to the remote end:

     session.on("inject_message",function(fragment){
         client.write(fragment);